About Wolverine CAG

 Comming Soon

-Jonathan Miner is a retired mechanical engineer who worked in the consumer appliance industry for Bissell and Black & Decker.
+Jon is a retired mechanical engineer who worked in the consumer appliance industry for Bissell and Black & Decker.
 A native of Maryland, Jon has lived in the City of Rockford since 1991 with his wife, Mindy, and raised two daughters there.
 He is an environmentalist who volunteers for non-profit organizations to combat climate change and other human-caused environmental problems.
 Jon lives in a zero-carbon home adjacent to the Rogue River and enjoys playing guitar, hiking, biking, and exercise.
-Jon has been on the Rockford Planning Commission since 2008 and wants to fully understand the facts about the Wolverine Worldwide contamination and help guide effective environmental remediation, public health assessment and communication.

 John Morgan graduated from the University of Montana with a degree in Social Work, where he worked in the juvenile court system and volunteered for Big Brothers and Sisters and other social programs.
 Later, John obtained a degree in Environmental Geology, where he worked on many local West Michigan projects: The development of Millennium Park, The Heartside District, and The Kroc Center, to name a few.
 He also worked with many national companies, including Pfizer, Kellogg, and BP, in addition to contract work with the EPA and NASA.
 John has resided in Hudsonville/Jenison for the last ten years with his wife Starr and their three boys.
 Currently, John enjoys photography, writing, community volunteering, and most things outdoors!